Skip to main content

 (a.)
 Incompatibility with accessibility regulations:

-Videos are hosted and published in the video platform “YouTube”.
+Videos are hosted and published on the YouTube video platform.
 It is not possible to provide the required audio descriptions or a textual alternative.
-Thus, WCAG success criterion 1.2.3 and 1.2.5 (audio description or media alternative) is not met.
-We believe that remediation would impose a disproportionate burden under the accessibility regulations.
+This means that WCAG success criteria 1.2.3 and 1.2.5 (audio description or media alternative) are not met.
+We believe that rectifying this would constitute a disproportionate burden within the meaning of the accessibility regulations.

 c.)
-The content does not fall within the scope of applicable law:
+The content does not fall within the scope of the applicable legal provisions:

 3.)
 Creation of this accessibility statement:

-The assessment of the website’s compliance with the Web Accessibility Act to implement the requirements of EU Directive 2016/2102 was carried out in the form of a third-party test according to WCAG 2.1 in compliance level AA in May 2022.
-The home page in German and English, the search function and an exemplary result, the contact option, the voucher store including the ordering process, as well as another 12 subpages were checked in the course of the WACA certification, see audit report.
+The website’s compliance with the Accessibility Act and Web Accessibility Act was assessed in July 2025 in the form of an external test according to WCAG 2.2 at conformity level AA.
+The homepage, the search function and an exemplary result, the contact option and 10 other subpages, as well as the entire ordering process of the online shop, were checked in the course of WACA certification. see audit reports for the website (https://einreichportal.waca.at/index.php/report/html?id=2347) and the online shop (https://einreichportal.waca.at/index.php/report/html?id=5118).

 4.)
 Feedback and contact details:

-If you notice barriers that prevent you from using our website – issues not described in this statement, deficiencies in accessibility compliance – please let us know by email.
+If you notice any barriers that prevent you from using our website – problems that are not described in this statement, deficiencies in compliance with accessibility requirements – please let us know by email.

 We will review your request and contact you as soon as possible.